dndworld/dndworld.github.io/misc/resources.md

 ## Tutorials

+> If you need help with basic Avrae commands, check out [The Ultimate Avrae Discord Bot Tutorial: Beginner’s Guide](<https://youtu.be/im0vDcYFIbI>), created by our partner server The Starry Shore! <:welcomerMouse:942967479083339777>

 ### How to make offhand attacks on D&D Beyond

 - Add the weapon to the Inventory and equip it by clicking the box next to it.